Heart of a Book

 Casey Brown

-Can we talk about how WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers handles ray-tracing?
-So compute!
+How does WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers compare to other works about programming?

 Casey Brown